onox/orka/orka_plugin_terrain/README.md

 This crate provides packages to render adaptively tessellated terrain on the GPU based on the [LEB library][url-leb].

-- Updates and renders multiple terrain tiles and uses heuristics to determine on the CPU which tiles need to be updated and rendered.
+- Updates and renders multiple terrain tiles and reads back from the GPU which tiles had visible nodes last frame to determine on the CPU which tiles need to be updated and rendered.

 - Supports flattened spheroids with warping to reduce RMSE when projecting cubes on spheres.

 - Can optionally display a wireframe on top of the rendered terrain.